iamshanevictor/LoginForm/README.md

     ```bash
     python app.py
     ```
-2. Open your web browser and navigate to `http://127.0.0.1:5000/`.
+2. Open your web browser and navigate to `localhost:5000`.

 ## Contact

-If you want to contact me, you can reach me at `your@contact.info`.
+If you want to contact me, you can reach me at `sbato-on_210000000@uic.edu.ph`.

-## License
+## NoLicense

-This project uses the following license: license.